dpogosov/yolo_kfm/README.md

 - *extras/output_converter2aug.m* - the file that converts the network output (from augmented set) to CSV for submission and does fine tuning (needs matlab)
 - *extras/dir.mat* - supplementary for the converter above

 #### training - folder with training relevant files

+#### cluster_manual.pdf - some useful guidlines for working with computing clusters SURFsara and Speedy.

 ## Training
 ### Framework